open-telemetry/opentelemetry.io/content/en/blog/2024/otel-operator-q-and-a/index.md

 For more info, check out the [Target Allocator API docs](https://github.com/open-telemetry/opentelemetry-operator/blob/main/docs/api.md#opentelemetrycollectorspectargetallocator).

+### Q9: Is there a version lag between the OTel Operator auto-instrumentation and auto-instrumentation of supported languages?

+If there is a lag, it's minimal, as maintainers try to keep these up to date for each release cycle.
+Keep in mind that there are breaking changes in some semconvs and the team is trying to avoid breaking users' code.
+More info [here](https://cloud-native.slack.com/archives/C033BJ8BASU/p1713894678225579).

 ## Final Thoughts

 Hopefully this has helped to demystify the OTel Operator a bit more.
 There’s definitely a lot going on, and the OTel Operator can certainly be a bit scary at first, but understanding some of the basics will get you well on your way to mastering this powerful tool.